The most frequently asked questions from students and parents.

 Parents are worried that you will not be able to support yourself after graduation.
 But, how will you support yourself with a major in English?
 Learn more by reading these FAQ's, and then follow this link

 Most conservatories offer both.
 And some are only two-year programs.
 When you complete the program, you can then transfer your credits to a four year college to finish your Bachelors degree.

 Yes it does, although a university-based program may offer different options like a more varied liberal arts curriculum, a more diverse student body, and possibly better extra-curricular facilities like a health or athletic center and team sports.

 Absolutely not.
-The training is sequenced in these programs, making it easy to know "what to do next", however it is absolutely not a requirement to have a degre like this for entrée into the profession.
+The training is sequenced in these programs, making it easy to know "what to do next", but it is absolutely not a requirement to have a degree like this for entrée into the profession.